-(1) A constable or immigration officer may arrest without warrant a person-
+[A constable or immigration officer may arrest without warrant a person- F118(9A) (a) who has committed an offence under section 26A or 26B; or

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 23 June 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 13 February 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)